 04 — Methodology & Credentials

-C3 Metrics has invested 17 years in building measurement methods that competitors can't simply replicate.
+C3 Metrics has spent 15 years building measurement methods that competitors can't simply replicate.
 Several are proprietary to C3.
 One is independently accredited by the measurement industry's most rigorous certification body.

-C3 Metrics tracked over 2.49 billion marketing events across top client programs in February 2026 — never dropping below 1 billion in any single month over the past 14 months, totaling more than 22 billion events tracked.
-At peak, that is 89 million events per day, processed through a two-stage AI pipeline with full fraud filtering.
+C3 Metrics attributed 2.49 billion consumer touchpoints in February 2026 — the second-highest month in platform history, behind only August 2024.
+Never below 1 billion in any month since mid-2024.
+Across all programs, that is more than 23 billion events attributed over the last 14 months, and more than 54 billion since tracking began in 2022.
+At peak, 89 million events per day, processed through a two-stage AI pipeline with full fraud filtering.
 That signal density, at that continuity, is what enterprise-grade attribution infrastructure actually looks like.

 Scale & InfrastructureC3 Metrics' proprietary four-position funnel classification — Originator, Roster, Assist, Converter — assigns every touchpoint a functional role in the consumer journey.
 This enables more precise fractional credit than position-agnostic models and surfaces channels that converter attribution systematically misses.